 Ask the store manager.
 Don’t accept stories, ask for proof.
-There is a lot of greenwashing out there and a lot of people in stores and shops who mean well, but are only interested in passing you off with their most expensive product.
+There is a lot of greenwashing out there and a lot of people in stores and shops who mean well but are sometimes more interested in the profit line than meeting your organic wishes.

 Visit, taste and buy some organic wines direct from a UK vineyard or further afield.
-Just like with any wine, it really comes to life when you feel, smell, and see where it comes from.
+As with any wine, it really comes to life when you feel, smell, and see where it comes from.
 Look at those soils too.
 You’ll be amazed.

 Do not be afraid to ask for advice.
-A specialist will quickly be able to recommend the right wines for you and of course, if they’re anything like us, they’ll really know what they’re talking about!
+A specialist will quickly be able to recommend the right wines for you and of course, if they’re anything like the Vintage Roots team, they’ll really know what they’re talking about!